basharathussain/basharathussain.github.io/_teaching/2025-spring-teaching.md

 location: "Islamabad, PK"
 ---
 ### Course Description
 This basic course explores the concepts, techniques, and applications of Machine Learning (ML), providing students with the theoretical foundations and hands-on skills required to design, train, and evaluate predictive models.
-The course covers both supervised and unsupervised learning methods, introduces neural networks and deep learning, and emphasizes model evaluation, optimization, and practical deployment considerations.
 Students will work with Python-based ML tools and libraries such as Scikit-learn, NumPy, and Pandas to solve real-world problems.

 ### Key Topics Covered
 - **Introduction to Machine Learning**